FlutterQueen/validators/README.md

      // use qValidator function and provider list of rules to apply on this field
     validator: qValidator([
       IsRequired(),
+      IsOptional()
       IsEmail(),
       MinLength(8),
-      MaxLength(30, "optionally you can override the failure if the validation fails"), ]),
+      MaxLength(30, "optionally you can override the failure if the validation fails"),
+      // there is more rules 🔥 🚀
+    ]),
   );
   }